girlbossceo/conduwuit/DIFFERENCES.md

 - Configurable RocksDB logging (`LOG` files) with proper defaults (rotate, max size, verbosity, etc) to stop LOG files from accumulating so much
 - Federated presence support and configurable local presence (via upstream MR)
 - Concurrency support for key fetching for faster remote room joins and room joins that will error less frequently (via upstream MR)
-- Experimental room version 11 suppor (via upstream MR)
+- Experimental room version 11 support (via upstream MR)
 - Enabled all non-officially-supported room versions as experimental so we can at least attempt to join them
 - Configurable guest registration including forbidding guest registrations if no admin user is created yet, respects allow registration setting, and an optional override setting with a default of no guest registrations allowed.
 - Explicit startup error/warning if your configuration allows open registration without a token or such like Synapse
 - Improved RocksDB defaults to use new features that help with performance significantly, uses settings tailored to SSDs, and a conduwuit setting to tell RocksDB to use settings that are tailored to HDDs or slow spinning rust storage.
-- Updated Ruma to almost latest version possible, and add some unstable MSCs (some still require an implementation though)
+- Updated Ruma to latest commit where possible, and add some unstable MSCs (some still require an implementation though)
 - conduwuit allows MXIDs with `+` in them (thanks to Ruma update)
 - Revamped admin room infrastructure and commands (via upstream MR)
 - Make spaces/hierarchy cache use cache_capacity_modifier instead of hardcoded small value